modxorg/Docs/en/getting-started/glossary.md

 ## Transport Package

-A packaged and zipped collection of Transport Vehicles, that can be easily distributed ("transported") from one Core Workspace to another.
+A packaged and zipped collection of [Transport Vehicles](getting-started/glossary#transport-vehicles), that can be easily distributed ("transported") from one Core Workspace to another.
+[See more](extending-modx/transport-packages)

 ## Transport Vehicles

-An intelligent container that encapsulates any artifact that can be distributed in a Transport Package.
+An intelligent container that encapsulates any artifact that can be distributed in a [Transport Package](getting-started/glossary#transport-package).
 Transport Vehicles store their payloads in a portable format.
+[See more](extending-modx/transport-packages#okay-what-are-these-vehicles)

 ## User Setting

 A user-specific setting that either creates a new setting or overrides the similar Context Setting and System Setting.
 Used to provide unique settings to that user.

-## Validator (for xPDOVehicles)
+## Validator (from Transport Package)

-Pre-processor: a script or predefined action that executes prior to the vehicle being installed or uninstalled.
+Pre-processor: a script or predefined action that executes prior to the [Transport Vehicle](getting-started/glossary#transport-vehicles) being installed or uninstalled.
 If the validator returns true, the install/uninstall action will proceed as normal.
 If the validator returns false, MODX will not uninstall or install the package.

 A Validator could be used to determine if a directory exists and is writable, to see if other MODX elements are already installed, or to determine if a certain version of MySQL and PHP are used on a server.